linpengcheng/PurefunctionPipelineDataflow/README.md

 4. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
 5. I think it should win the "Turing Award", the highest award in the computer field.
+6. If I cannot win the Turing Award, it must be that ACM lacks the ability to appreciate technology.
+7. History will prove what I said.2020-03-07
       ---- Lin Pengcheng, Self-taught folk scientist
 ```